jillb/WordPress-Diverse-Speaker-Workshop/README.md

   - If you’re doing this for diversity purposes (♦️), if at all possible have it be organized and led by a representative of the folks whom it is for.
+For example, if you are running a workshop for women of color, have a woman of color lead the workshop.

   - Watch language, such as gender pronouns and transgender terminology.
-For example, try not to use “ladies and gentlemen”, “guys”, etc. Use “folks” or “folx”, “friends”, “group”, etc.
+For example, try not to use “ladies and gentlemen”, “guys”, etc. Use “folks”, “friends”, “group”, etc.

   - The groups we are targeting are referred to as “they.”
 Please change your pronouns according to if you’re a member of the group